Maschell/JWUDTool/README.md

 ## Features

 * Compressing .wud and splitted wud files into .wux
+* Decompressing a .wux back to .wud
+* Extracting from the GI or GM partition
 * Extracting .app/-h3/.tmd/.cert/.tik files from a .wud/.wux or splitted .wud
-* Exctracting just the contents/hashes/ticket.
+* Extracting just the contents/hashes/ticket.
 * Decrypting the full game partition from a .wud/.wux or splitted .wud
 * Decrypting specific files the game partition from a .wud/.wux or splitted .wud
 * Verify a image / Compare two images (for example a .wud with .wux to make sure its legit)